 Today’s article comes from a scenario we experienced in practice some time ago.
 We managed a card transaction system referred to as Postilion, and we had to update the data in a column containing IP addresses as part of the string with a new IP address.
-This was necessary because the IP address of the server hosting the solution would typically change due to switchover or the data restore to a UAT environment.
+This was necessary because the IP address of the server hosting the solution would typically change due to switchover or the data restoration to a UAT environment.

 The data about the server was stored in the databases, and there was no way to update the same from the application without going row by row.
 Thus, we had to come up with an efficient solution using the LEN and SUBSTRING (or REPLACE) SQL Server functions.

 For this demonstration, we reproduce only the table required to show what we did.
 Of course, the data is not the same as in production.

 Listing 1 demonstrates how we create and populate our example table: